tmullaney/tmullaney.github.io/_posts/2016-08-01-deep-learning-beat-detection.markdown

 [...]
 ```

+The training dataset spans 100 songs and contains roughly 950,000 lines just like this.

 Now we need to train a CNN to identify onsets from all these numbers.
 The network architecture looks something like this:

 ![](/img/cnn-diagram.png){:class="img-responsive img-container"}